 2) A committee comprised of eight members -- the five dons, two additional faculty, and a designated member of the Provost’s Office -- will review nominations and select Marshall Fellows based on the above criteria.
 Lists of nominees and necessary documents will be assembled by a representative of the Dean of the College.

 3) Fellows will be announced at the end of the first semester of their sophomore year.
-Four Fellows will be chosen from each House.
+At least four Fellows will be chosen from each House.
 In addition, several at-large Fellows will be chosen from the pool of all nominated students.